Skip to main content

 Global packages

 To install a package globally, use the -g/--global flag.
-Typically this is used for installing command-line tools.
+Use it to install command-line tools.

 terminal